 - Lung irritation (where they smoke the drug)

 Overdose on Ayahuasca and DMT have in rare cases resulted in a coma or even death.

-They regard DMT, universally, in medical circles as well as by the psychedelic community, as the most potent hallucinogen.
-In fact, they say that it is similar in action but vastly stronger in effect than:
+DMT is universally regarded in both medical circles as well as the psychedelic community, as the most potent hallucinogen.
+In fact, they agree that it is similar in action but vastly stronger in effect than:

 Clinical Testing of DMT in a Lab Setting

 In his book DMT: The Spirit Molecule (2000), Dr. Rick Strassman detailed a decade’s worth of research into the pharmacological and psychological workings of DMT.
-They injected the research subject with varying doses of the drug in a controlled setting.
+Research subjects were injected with varying doses of the drug in a controlled setting.
 After, researchers analyzed their physiological and psychological reactions.

-At peak blood plasma concentrations (which occurred at 2 minutes), users experienced:
+When blood plasma concentrations peak (which occurs at 2 minutes), users experienced:

 - Disassociation with the body